AP Course Audit

 Offering AP Research

 AP Research can only be taught as part of the larger AP Capstone™ program.
 This course may only be offered to students at schools where teachers have completed the required professional development.
-High schools have already been selected for participation in the 2017-18 academic year.
-Schools interested in offering AP Capstone in the 2018-19 academic year will need to complete the application process.
-Visit AP Capstone to learn more about how to participate in this program.
+Visit the AP Capstone to learn more about how to participate in this program.

 Getting to Know the Course and Exam